 The length of time it takes to receive your benefits depends on various factors, including the severity of your injury, how long it takes for you to recover, how long it takes you to file your workers’ comp claim, and how long it takes for the insurance company to conduct its investigation.

 Contact an experienced Hickory workers’ comp attorney at The Law Offices of Jason E. Taylor today to learn more about filing a workers’ compensation claim, and understand your rights and options.

 The North Carolina Workers’ Compensation System

-The North Carolina workers’ compensation system is designed to provide benefits to employees who are injured or become ill due to their job.
-Under the workers’ compensation law, employers must carry workers’ comp, which pays for medical expenses and lost wages and can also provide death benefits to the families of workers who are killed on the job.
+The North Carolina workers’ compensation system is designed to supply benefits to employees who are injured or become ill due to their job.
+Under the workers’ compensation law, employers must have workers’ comp insurance, which pays for medical bills and lost wages and can also provide death benefits to the families of workers who are killed on the job.

 Timeline for Workers’ Compensation Claims in NC